etherben/project/diary.md

 Things to consider - in db I didnt Embed transactions into user document as one user can have thousands of transactions.
 This allows for scalability.
 Escpecially with 16mb document limit.

+13/01 - 19/01
+Setup plan for second term, establish goals and research ideas on how to progress

+20/01 - 26/01
+Establish microservice architecture, separating backend into services and establishing communication between them